Lisbon with kids - the ultimate guide (2025)

 3. Uber / ridesharing companies

-• Distance from Airport to city center: ~9 km
+- Distance from Airport to city center: ~9 km

-• Travel Time: Approximately 20 - 25 minutes, depending on traffic.
+- Journey time: Approximately 20 - 25 minutes, depending on traffic.

-• Cost: €8 - €18, depending on the service selected and demand.
+- Charge: €8 - €18, depending on the service selected and demand.

-• Convenient and affordable for short distances.
+- Convenient and affordable for short distances.

-• Although ridesharing companies such as Uber are not required by law to provide or use car seats, and may not ask families to bring their own, the physics of a collision remain the same.
+- Although ridesharing companies such as Uber are not required by law to provide or use car seats and may not ask families to bring their own, the physics of a collision remain the same.
 Without proper car seats, there is no safety.

-• Prices can fluctuate based on demand.
+- Prices can fluctuate based on demand.

-• Best for: Families with older children or those who can bring their own car seat.
+- Best for: Families with older children or those who can bring their own car seat.

 Check out our foldable car seat rental.